• Skip to main content

 He was ordained to the diaconate by Cardinal William Keeler on June 16, 1999, and served at St. Joseph in Western Anne Arundel County until 2015.

-He served as a eucharistic minister, lector, parish council member and RCIA director as well as volunteering for the church “Kitchen Krew” for Wednesday bingo and many other functions.
+He served as an extraordinary minister of holy Communion, lector, parish council member and RCIA director as well as volunteering for the church “Kitchen Krew” for Wednesday bingo and many other functions.
 He did all that in addition to his duties performing baptisms and presiding over weddings and funerals.

 Deacon Page and wife, Dell Rita, whom he married in November 1963. settled in Gambrills with their family in 1984 following his 24-year career in the Air Force.
 In the military, he was a voice processing technician, retiring with the rank of captain.
 His Air Force postings included Turkey, Germany, Texas, Maryland, Thailand and Florida.